-Also, NSF states that adults should optimally receive between 7-9 hours of sleep during night time, although some may be fine with 6-7 hours at night with a short daytime nap.
+Also, NSF states that adults should optimally receive between 7-9 hours of sleep at night, although some may be fine with 6-7 hours at night with a short daytime nap.

 Lack of good sleep can cause gastrointestinal problems.

 The circadian clock can directly control cellular respiration and other cell-powering functions, especially in frequently-dividing cells such as the epithelial cells of the gastrointestinal tract.
-Immune homeostasis, microbial balance, and gut permeability are also governed by the clock.
-This allows for the coordination of digestive system physiology with the environment.
+The clock also governs immune homeostasis, microbial balance, and gut permeability which allows for the coordination of digestive system physiology with the environment.
 Therefore, if the circadian rhythm is disturbed via the lack of good quality sleep, it may cause the development and progression of diseases both inside the gut and out.

 A lot of changes also happen to the gut while we sleep.
-Gastric emptying is slower during sleep although the pace picks up bit during the rapid eye movement phase (REM).
-During the night, we also have a more regular intestinal motility than during the day.
-The colon also has decreased muscle tone and contractions while the anal canal has lower pressure.
+Gastric emptying is slower during sleep, although the pace changes during the rapid eye movement phase (REM).
+We also have a more regular intestinal motility during the night than during the day.
+The colon also has decreased muscle tone and contractions, while the anal canal has lower pressure.
 Sleep is critical to give the digestive system time to rest and recover.
-Studies actually suggest that getting a good quality sleep and maintaining the body clock is critical to achieving homeostasis in the gut/liver axis as well as keeping the intestinal barrier integrity.
+Studies suggest that getting good quality sleep and maintaining the body clock is crucial in achieving homeostasis in the gut/liver axis and keeping the intestinal barrier integrity.
 Leaky gut, IBS, peptic ulcer, and GERD are common among those who do not have normal and consistent sleep/wake cycles or regular meal times.

 2. Lack of good sleep contributes to erratic metabolism.

-Metabolism is also governed by the circadian clock.
-Nocturnin, a gene which is an output of the body clock, affects metabolism by modulating the stability and translatability of messenger RNAs.
+The circadian clock also governs metabolism.
+Nocturnin, a gene that is an output of the body clock, affects metabolism by modulating the stability and translatability of messenger RNAs.
 It affects lipid metabolism and mitochondrial functions outside the intestine.
 In other words, the circadian rhythm controls metabolism by modulating the expression of metabolism-related genes.

 Lack of good quality sleep and the continuous disruption of the circadian clock increase the risk of developing metabolic syndromes and non-alcoholic fatty liver disease (NAFLD).